lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 structures needed to understand TPM2 Attestation used in this RFC.
 NOTE: The TPM2 specification used in this explanation is version 1.59, section number cited are based on that version.
-Note also that the TPM2 specification comprises four documents: Part 1 Architecture; Part 2 Structures;
+Note also that the TPM2 specification comprises four documents: Part 1: Architecture; Part 2: Structures;
-Part 3 Commands; Part 4 Supporting routines.
+Part 3: Commands; Part 4: Supporting Routines.

 Note about convention:
 All structures starting with TPM2B_ are: